Page Reviewed / Updated - Jul. 2019

 To limit the challenges associated with moving from one state to another while under Medicaid coverage (elderly, disabled or low income adult), the following steps are recommended.

 While transferring Medicaid from state to state is difficult, it is even more challenging for those individuals who are receiving Home and Community Based Services through a Medicaid Waiver program.

-Medicaid Waivers are programs that allow individuals who would typically require nursing home care to receive care services at home, in assisted living residences and in adult day care.
+Medicaid Waivers are programs that allow individuals who would typically require nursing home care to receive care services at home, in assisted living residences, adult foster care homes, and in adult day care.
 Each state has its own set of Medicaid Waivers and very often these do not align with waivers in other states.
-For example, some states do not have assisted living waivers.
+For example, some states do not have assisted living waivers and some states do not have adult foster care.
 Furthermore, Medicaid Waivers are not entitlements.
 There are usually a limited number of spaces available for any one waiver and long wait lists or Interest Lists can exist.
 Therefore, an individual wishing to transfer from one Medicaid Waiver in one state to a similar program in a new state may find there is no comparative program or may be required to spend months or even years on a waiting list for services.
-Again, a Medicaid planner may be able to tell you if there is a compatible Waiver in the new state, if there is a wait list and how prioritization works for the wait list.
+Again, a Medicaid planner may be able to tell you if there is a compatible Waiver in the new state, if there is a wait list, and how prioritization works for the wait list.

 Individuals on Medicaid Waivers need to think very carefully about making a move from one state to another.
 Furthermore, they should be aware that an extended stay in a nursing home may be necessary as they move from a Medicaid Waiver to regular Medicaid and are wait-listed for the new state's Medicaid Waiver.